orcestra-campaign/book/orcestra_book/blog.md

 Tomorrow, the airborne part of Sal will have a day off, with no flight-related work, allowing everyone to recharge and perhaps explore some of the hidden dirt of the island.

+Although RV Meteor is still not moving, instrumentation is getting more complete: The WindCube has arrived and is installed.
+The only missing pieces are the drones for STRINQS, the RAMAN lidar and the food.
+Hopes are high that they arrive tomorrow.

+At least the shipboard sub-campaigns were able to join virtually on PLANET - the software for real-time tracking and information exchange between passengers on board and the ground base.

 So there will be no post for tomorrow, but stay tuned for more updates in #T5!

 ````{card-carousel} 2